Teal-Ewer/poker-push-fold-trainer/README.md

 ## Next Steps:

 This application could be used to test the user's knowledge of any poker chart, not just Push/Fold charts.
-In future updates I'd like to add other types of charts as well as user inputs to account for multiple poker scenarios.
+In future updates I'd like to add other chart sets and more user inputs to account for new poker scenarios.

 I plan to add the ability for the user to mute the game audio and choose a light or dark mode.